100stacks/ai-coding-agent-secure-sandbox/README.md

 # AI Coding Agent Secure Sandbox

 This is a proof of concept for running arbitrary code in an isolated secure environment.

+## Key Features

+- AI Coding Agent is run in an isolated sandbox.
+Feel free to ask the agent to build anything.
+- There are built-in safety guardrails to prevent destructive actions.
+- Real-Time see the agent "thinking".
+- Advanced analytics dashboard with customizable metrics.
+- Proof of Concept showing possible cybersecurity analysis.